aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to FLATOPC" h2="Render SVG to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to FLATOPC?</h2>

+The SVG (Scalable Vector Graphics) format is an open standard for vector graphics developed by the World Wide Web Consortium (W3C).
+It is widely used for creating and sharing vector graphics on the web.
+However, the FLATOPC format is a proprietary format used by Microsoft Office applications such as Word and PowerPoint.
+It is used to store and share documents in a compressed format.
+Therefore, it is necessary to convert SVG to FLATOPC in order to share documents in the FLATOPC format.

+<h2>How Aspose.Total Helps for SVG to FLATOPC Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert SVG to FLATOPC in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to FLATOPC.
+Aspose.Total for C++ also provides a wide range of other features such as creating, editing, and converting various file formats, including PDF, DOC, XLS, PPT, and more.
+It also provides support for various image formats such as JPEG, PNG, TIFF, and more.
+Furthermore, Aspose.Total for C++ also provides support for various other features such as text extraction, document comparison, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}